nickpoison/tsa5/textRcode.md

 <br/> Example 4.31

-> Note: For the remaining examples, the breakpoints can vary because GA is random - adjust accordingly
+> Note: For the remaining examples in this chapter, the breakpoints can vary because GA is random - adjust accordingly

 ```r
 set.seed(90210)